bf4/bf4.github.com/_posts/2013-04-05-rails-routing-restrictor.md

 that are only available within whitelisted ip ranges or subdomains, in addition to redirects.](https://gist.github.com/bf4/5320631)

-The use case for this is that we have a multiple servers for our site, but we want certain things to only happen on one of them.
-This server servers up our 'admin' subdomain.
+The use case for this is that we have multiple servers for our site, but we want certain things to only happen on one of them.
+This server serves up our 'admin' subdomain.
 Because of certain things that this server can do, all in-house users are redirected to the 'admin' subdomain if they are not already on it.
+It just makes things simpler.

 We can also specify certain routes that are only available to users on the admin subdomain (which may be irrelevant given the automatic redirect, but nonetheless).

-Besides users, we can have routes that only local services can hit, e.g. to prime the app (on JRuby) or check its health, etc.
+We can have routes that only local services can hit, e.g. to prime the app (on JRuby) or check its health, etc.